acidbubbles/vambooru/README.md

 * Some browsing functionality (popular, votes)
 * Make an actual gallery (that shows the author, the date, votes, some tags and a link to view)
 * Ability to overwrite and existing scene (last updated) with maybe release notes?
 So we can have "new version" in VaM.
-* Check all places we can have a running operations and still click on e.g. Save
-* Get rid of embedded css (e.g. scenes.component.html)
 * Max upload size (both json and image)
 * CDN / Storage URL
 * Max female/male count in tags